2019: An independent advisory committee is currently being formed to work with editor Lisa Katz.

 Lois Bar-Yaacov was born in Nashville, Tennessee in 1927 and died in Jerusalem in 2013.
 She received her BA from Vassar, and, after moving to Israel in 1949, an MA and Ph D from the Hebrew University of Jerusalem, where she taught English and American poetry in the English Department until the 1990's.
 She conducted poetry reading classes, at the Nofim retirement home where she lived till the end of her life.

-Chana Bloch is the author of four books of poems, and co-translator with Chana Kronfeld of the complete poems of Dahlia Ravikovitch.
+Chana Bloch (1940-2017) is the author of five books of poems, and co-translator with Chana Kronfeld of the complete poems of Dahlia Ravikovitch.
 She is also a translator of The Selected Poetry of Yehuda Amichai, the biblical Song of Songs, and The Window by Dahlia Ravikovitch, and author of a critical study of George Herbert, Spelling the Word.
 Bloch was awarded fellowships from the NEA and the NEH for her poetry, translations and scholarship.
-She is Professor Emerita of English at Mills College.
+At her death she was Professor Emerita of English at Mills College.

 Harvey Bock teaches at Hebrew College in Newton, Massachusetts.
 Formerly a lawyer in private practice and then General Counsel of Discover Card, he now teaches biblical, rabbinic and modern Hebrew, which have long been passionate avocational interests for him.
 He particularly enjoys equipping students with the language tools to give them access to classical Jewish texts.
 He has translated several academic books and articles.